MartinBuessemeyer/Efficient-Image-Super-Resolution/README.md

 ```bash
 sh ./scripts/build-image-enroot.sh
 ```
+Alternatively, you can execute the code locally.
+Make sure that you have installed pytorch and the packages in `src/requirements.txt`
 ## How to execute

 1. Run the container.
 The following steps should be executed inside the enroot container.

 2. Adjust the `src/run.sh`.
 You can find all the available options in the `src/options.py`.
+Possible configurations are listed in the `src/run.sh`.

 3. Run the `src/run.sh`.
 ```bash
 sh ./src/run.sh
 ```

-4. The preferred way to view results is via WandB.
+4. The preferred way to view results is via [WandB](https://wandb.ai/).
 Additionally, results are stored in the `experiment` folder.

 ## Authors